GetStream/stream-chat-android/documentation/docs/client/uploading_files.md

 The SDK allows you to use your own CDN by creating your own implementation of the `FileUploader` interface, and pass it to `ChatClient.Builder`.

-The code examples below show how to change where files are uploaded:
+The example below show how to change where files are uploaded:

 ```kotlin
 // Set a custom FileUploader implementation when building your client